-Below the grid status fields are the summary fields that provide full visibility into your inventory totals.
+Below the grid status fields are the grid summary fields, which provide full visibility into your inventory totals.
 These totals display by default but can be collapsed with the drop-down arrow in the top-right of the grid.

 - Total On Hand: The number of primary units currently in your warehouse

 - Total Allocated: The number of primary units allocated to Open or Complete orders (Allocated = On Hand – Available)

-- Total Over: The number of primary units that are currently unavailable and thus overallocated
+- Total Overallocated: The number of primary units that are currently unavailable and thus overallocated

 - Total Available: The number of primary units that are available for order allocation